WELS Pension Plan Benefits

 The Post-2013 Benefit is calculated as follows:

-.0057 x years of credited service attributable to covered employment after December 31, 2013 x applicable salary ÷ 12
+.0057 x years of credited service attributable to covered employment from January 1, 2014 through December 31, 2021 x applicable salary ÷ 12

 Benefit Estimator